 As part of this deal, the Oxfordshire authorities have agreed to produce a plan for the whole of the county, which will guide development in the area up to the year 2050.

-Like the Strategy Housing Market Assessment (SHMA) produced in 2014, the Joint Statutory Spatial Plan (JSSP or Oxfordshire Plan 2050) will identify the number of new market and affordable homes, the level of economic growth and related infrastructure that is needed across Oxfordshire, but it will do more than that.
+Like the Strategy Housing Market Assessment (SHMA) produced in 2014, the Oxfordshire Plan 2050 and the associated Oxfordshire Growth Needs Assessment (OGNA) aim to justify the number of new market and affordable homes, the level of economic growth and related infrastructure that the Government want to see across Oxfordshire, but it will do more than that.

 The Plan’s strategic policies will cover the following matters: